 This version of Contemporary Culture is organized under the rubric of imagining the political.
 If you have no idea what that means, you're not alone.
 A quick look around confirms that thinking imaginatively or even differently about the political-or even considering doing so-is something seemingly banished from our everyday lives.
+(By "political" we mean a politics of everyday life in relation to larger social, political, and economic "structures" and mechanisms.)
 As someone once said: it's easier for us to imagine the end of the world than it is for us to imagine the end of capitalism.
 So, what kind of system do we have where so much energy is expended on preventing us from even thinking about, let alone imagining, any alternatives to what currently exists?
 This course poses these and other questions at the intersection of thought, aesthetics, and politics.
 Rather than definitively answer these questions, the course is intended as a guided study of this problematic in diverse areas-e.g. time, education, and work-and through the example and study of diverse forms of expression, such as music (including file sharing, 8-tracks, and psychedelic children's music), science fiction and horror film, the Situationist International, and contemporary theory and philosophy.
 As if to demonstrate the efficacy (and, frankly, the lulling seductiveness) of our main thesis, we will spend a great deal of time analyzing dystopian "end of the world," science fiction, and horror film in relation to the historical present.
-What do these films teach us about capitalism, the economy, and corporatism?
+What do these films teach us about contemporary culture?
 What are these films imagining?
-We will read difficult work by theorists such as Mark Fisher, Evan Calder Williams, McKenzie Wark, Guy Debord, and Jonathan Crary and study films by Nagisa Oshima, Chris Marker, George Romero, Dan O' Bannon, John Carpenter, Frederick Wiseman, and Vincenzo Natali.
+We will read difficult work by theorists such as Mark Fisher, Evan Calder Williams, McKenzie Wark, Guy Debord, and Jonathan Crary and study films by Chris Marker, George Romero, Dan O' Bannon, John Carpenter, Frederick Wiseman, and Vincenzo Natali.

-Required Books (available at the bookstore):
+REQUIRED BOOKS (available at the bookstore):

-- Mark Fisher Capitalist Realism - Evan Calder Williams Combined and Uneven Apocalypse - Mckenzie Wark The Spectacle of Disintegration - Jonathan Crary 24/7
+Mark Fisher - Capitalist Realism Douglas Lain - Billy Moon Evan Calder Williams - Combined and Uneven Apocalypse Mckenzie Wark - The Spectacle of Disintegration Jonathan Crary - 24/7

-Required Essays (Print, Read, Bring to Class) Note: "Online" essays are linked in this section of the syllabus on the course website.
+REQUIRED ESSAYS (print, read, bring to class) Note: "Online" essays are linked in this section of the syllabus on the course website.
 "Articles" are under the "Articles" tab on the website.

-- Gilles Deleuze & Felix Guattari, "Postulates of Linguistics" from A Thousand Plateaus - Guy Debord "The Culmination of Separation" from Society of the Spectacle - Guy Debord "Theory of the Dérive" - Hassler-Forest "Neoliberal Capitalism and the End of the World" from Capitalist Superheroes: Caped Crusaders in the Neoliberal Age - Kafka "Report to an Academy" - Nagisa Oshima Cinema, Censorship, and the State (selections) - Mckenzie Wark -- "The Vectoral Class and Its Antipodes" from Telesthesia - Situationist International "Definitions" - Situationist International "Introduction to the Critique of Urban Geography" - Research and Destroy "Communique from an Absent Future"
+Guy Debord - "The Culmination of Separation" from Society of the Spectacle and "Theory of the Dérive"

+Hassler-Forest - "Neoliberal Capitalism and the End of the World" from Capitalist Superheroes: Caped Crusaders in the Neoliberal Age

+Barry Keith Grant - Film Genre: From Iconography to Ideology (selections) Steven Shaviro - "Splice"

+Mckenzie Wark -- "The Vectoral Class and Its Antipodes" from Telesthesia

+Situationist International - "Definitions," "Introduction to the Critique of Urban Geography," "User's Guide to Détournement"

+Research and Destroy - "Communique from an Absent Future"

-Required Films (shown in class):
+REQUIRED FILMS (shown in class):

-- John Carpenter They Live (USA, 1988) - Russ Forster So Wrong, They're Right (USA, 1995) - Richard Lester The Bed-Sitting Room (UK, 1968) - Chris Marker La Jetée (France, 1962) - Oshima Nagisa Tôkyô sensô sengo hiwa (The Man Who Left His Will on Film aka) (Japan, 1970) - Oshima Nagisa Kōshikei (Death by Hanging) (Japan, 1968) - Vincenzo Natali -- Splice (USA, 2010) - Dan O' Bannon Return of the Living Dead (USA, 1985) - George Romero Night of the Living Dead (USA, 1968) - Frederick Wiseman High School (USA, 1968)
+John Carpenter - They Live (USA, 1988) Russ Forster - So Wrong, They're Right (USA, 1995) Philip Kaufman - Invasion of the Body Snatchers (USA, 1978) Rob Kuhns - Birth of the Living Dead (USA, 2013) Chris Marker - La Jetée (France, 1962) Vincenzo Natali - Splice (USA, 2010) Dan O' Bannon - Return of the Living Dead (USA, 1985) George Romero - Night of the Living Dead (USA, 1968) Frederick Wiseman - High School (USA, 1968)